Ultimate List of Christmas Activities in Dallas Fort Worth [2023]

 BEDFORD, TX – Christmas at Daystar features over 2 million Christmas lights, interactive displays, photos with Santa, and so much more.
 Don’t forget to check out Christmas town or navigate over 400 square feet of sparkles in the Christmas Light Maze.

-Christmas at Daystar’s Holiday Light display opens on November 23rd and runs through December 31st.
+Christmas at Daystar’s Holiday Light display typically opens around November 23rd and runs through December 31st, but dates for 2024 have not yet been announced.
 Santa photos will be happening on select days only.
 Check out their website for more info.

 Cancelations and more info